-22 &quot;Semantic prosody refers to the positive or negative connotative meaning which is transferred to the focus word by the semantic fields of its common collocates."
-Hatim and Munday (2004, 251)

-The concept (and the terminology used) remains rather complex.
-It can be seen either as being synonymous with semantic preference, as being related to it (Partington 2004), or even as being unnecessary, to be replaced by semantic association (Hoey 2005, 22 4).
+Hatim and Munday (2004, 251) even state explicitly that "semantic prosody refers to the positive or negative connotative meaning which is transferred to the focus word by the semantic fields of its common collocates."
+22 The concept itself, together with the relevant terminology, remains rather complex.
+It can be seen either as being synonymous with semantic preference, as being related to it (Partington 2004), or even as being unnecessary, to be replaced by semantic association (Hoey 2005, 22-24).
 Alternatively, semantic preference itself may be interpreted as a broader term (Stubbs 2004, 121): For example, in adjective-noun constructions, persistent is often used of medical conditions (semantic preference), whereas in terms of speaker attitudes, it is used of unpleasant topics (semantic/discourse prosody).
-Maher (2004) says it refers to an "additional layer of perceived meaning, over and above that accorded by lexical and grammatical patterning alone"; "it posits an initial selection of word or phrase in relation to which choices are realised at the lexical, grammatical and semantic levels."
-She goes on to discuss Sinclair's example (given in Tognini-Bonelli 2001, 104) barely visible to the naked eye, which is said to reflect an expression of semantic prosody (difficulty experienced implied by barely), a lexical choice (the notion of seeing), and the requisite colligation (to the).
-I, for one, believe that semantic association and semantic preference could be used synonymously, to systematically indicate the frequent co-occurrence of a lexical item with a group/class of semantically related items often referred to as lexical set, with semantic prosody standing for a different - more specific - semantic syntagmatic notion coming close to connotation.
+Maher (2004) says that it refers to an "additional layer of perceived meaning, over and above that accorded by lexical and grammatical patterning alone"; "it posits an initial selection of word or phrase in relation to which choices are realised at the lexical, grammatical and semantic levels."
+She goes on to discuss Sinclair's corpus-based example (as given in Tognini-Bonelli 2001, 104) barely visible to the naked eye, which is said to reflect an expression of semantic prosody (difficulty experienced implied by barely), a lexical choice (the notion of seeing), and the requisite colligation (to the).
+I, for one, believe that semantic association and semantic preference could be used synonymously, to systematically indicate the frequent co-occurrence of a lexical item with a group/class of semantically related items often referred to as lexical set, with semantic prosody standing for a different - more specific - semantic syntagmatic notion coming close to connotation, as used in this paper.